 This contrasts solutions where you buy, install, and manage all the “pieces” of your website separately.
 That’s not a good or bad thing.
 But it is something to be aware of when you’re choosing one of them as a solution…since it affects your website both long and short term.

 In the long term, it affects your versatility, functionality, and, possibly, brand.
 In the short term, it can remove a lot of headaches.
 But just like buying a house or office, there is no such thing as an absolute “best” or “top” choice.
 There’s only the right choice relative to your goals, experience, and circumstances.

-Weebly and Wix as a group compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way down to options like typing actual HTML code into a text file.
-Make sense?
-Awesome, let’s dive into the comparison.
+Weebly and Wix compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) to typing actual HTML code into a text file.
+With all of this in mind, let’s get to the comparison.

-Wix has very customizable pricing tiers – and has some limits on every tier, even up to VIP.
+Wix has very customizable pricing tiers – with some limits on every tier, even up to VIP.

 |Storage||3 GB||10 GB||20 GB||35 GB|